 If you want to talk confidentially to someone about struggles at home, you can contact The Mix – an online and telephone support service for young people aged 13-25.

 If you are fleeing domestic violence you can contact the 24 hour National Domestic Violence Helpline – call 0808 2000 247.
 They will give you details of local refuges near you that could offer you emergency housing.
 You can also search online for local refuges in your area, give them a call and see how they can support you into emergency housing.

-If you are ever in danger at risk and feel unsafe dial 999 and report to the police right away.
+If you are ever in danger, at risk or feel unsafe, dial 999 and report to the police right away.

-If you’re under 18, and are being kicked out or experiencing violence, abuse or threats at home you should contact children’s services at your local council as soon as you can.
-If you are at school or college, you should speak to a teacher or trusted adult who can support you with this or speak up for you on your behalf.
+If you’re under 18 and are being kicked out or experiencing violence, abuse or threats at home, you should contact children’s services at your local council as soon as you can.
+If you are at school or college, you should speak to a teacher or trusted adult who can support you or speak up for you on your behalf.